MyriadColors/repl-space-miner/design_docs.md

 **4. Backgrounds (Ex-Miner, Corp Dropout, Lunar Drifter, Void Runner, Xeno-Biologist, Discharged Trooper):**

 Character backgrounds represent the formative life experiences that have shaped who your character is when your story begins.
-Each background provides unique starting conditions, initial skill bonuses, faction relationships, and potential narrative hooks.
+Each background provides unique, starting conditions, initial skill bonuses, faction relationships, and potential narrative hooks.
 Beyond mechanics, backgrounds provide rich roleplaying opportunities and color how other NPCs and factions perceive you.

 * **Ex-Miner**
   * **Core Identity:** Rugged, practical, and intimately familiar with the risks of void work.